About

 The impact: More efficiency, lower costs, and faster iteration

-After implementing Portkey, the delivery platform saw tangible benefits that went beyond just solving their technical challenges.
+After implementing Portkey, the delivery platform saw tangible benefits that went beyond solving technical hurdles.